zaffnet/zaffnet.github.io/_posts/2025-08-31-langchain-loc.md

 ### The power of abstraction

 LangChain wraps common LLM patterns so you don't have to rebuild them.
 Instead of wiring up every API call by hand, you stitch together chains and agents like Lego bricks.
 The result: fewer lines, less boilerplate, and more time to argue about your bot's personality.
+I counted: a minimal OpenAI-only chat loop for turn-based history took 29 lines, while the LangChain version below needed 12 lines to keep the same state.

 ```python
 from langchain_openai import ChatOpenAI